compology/api_docs/containers_api.md

 ### REST Resource: Customers

 #### GET `/customers/<compology customer id>/containers`
-Return a list of containers located at the specified customer's location(s), ordered by `?`.
+Return a list of containers located at the specified customer's location(s).
 The list is paginated, with 100 records per page.

 #### Parameters